 One Community for All endeavors to meet the needs and preferences of the individual while allowing him or her to choose where s/he wants to live in the community with the appropriate supports and services consistent with the Olmstead decision and the resources available to the District to serve such individuals, taking into account the needs of others.
 The Plan is a living document, providing specific goals, action steps, and tools, while allowing for better flexibility and improved services for individuals with disabilities.

 Note: The DRAFT 2017-2020 Olmstead Plan is attached below.
 You may submit comments for future consideration by e-mailing [email protected].
-The public comment period ends Monday, April 17, 2017.
+The public comment period ended Monday, April 17, 2017.

 Printable Version of Plans and Summaries: